-So the question is: would you like to pay less for preschool?
+So, the question is: would you like to pay less for preschool?
 Read on to learn about co-op daycare and preschool options, and how they can help you reduce child care costs.

-Then a co-op preschool might be a good fit for your family!
+Then, a co-op preschool might be a good fit for your family!
 What’s the catch?
-Well, while it’s true that cooperative preschools are indeed more affordable, you’ll have to pay in kindness (i.e., with your own time and energy.)
+Well, while it’s true that cooperative preschools are indeed more affordable, you’ll have to pay in kindness (i.e. with your time and energy.)

 That’s how it works at a cooperative preschool (and a co-op daycare for that matter, if you have an infant or toddler).